Ricardo-UEA/ARKS/README.md

 ## Dependencies

-Snakemake, BCALM2, Jellyfish, KrakenUniq/Kraken2, BBTools (BBDuk), CAMISIM, DuckDB, Singularity, SLURM (developed on the Ada/Hali HPC cluster).
+Snakemake, BCALM2, Jellyfish, KrakenUniq/Kraken2, BBTools (BBDuk), CAMISIM, DuckDB, Singularity, SLURM (developed on the Ada HPC cluster).

 ## Data & outputs

 This repository tracks scripts only.
-Within each folder, subdirectories such as `output_files/`, `filtered_assembly/`, `input_files/`, `kraken_reports/`, `stats_files/`, `job_errors/`, and `.snakemake/` hold generated data, intermediate assemblies, and logs on the working copy - only the script files from these subdirectories are included here.
-The ARKS k-mer database and raw sequencing data are available at [Zenodo DOI - TBD] / on request.
+Within each folder, subdirectories such as `output_files/`, `filtered_assembly/`, `input_files/`, `kraken_reports/`, `stats_files/`, `job_errors/`, and `.snakemake/` hold generated data, intermediate assemblies, and logs on the working copy — only the script files from these subdirectories are included here.

+This code repository is archived on every release via Zenodo: [10.5281/zenodo.21692987](https://doi.org/10.5281/zenodo.21692987) (concept DOI — always resolves to the latest release).
+The ARKS k-mer database itself and raw sequencing data are a separate deposit — [Zenodo DOI — TBD] / available on request.

 ## Citation

 If you use this pipeline or the ARKS database, please cite:

-> [Citation - TBD pending publication]
+> [Citation — TBD pending publication]